-Arts Council Norway – ten members, appointed by the government – is responsible for the management of the Norwegian Cultural Fund (100 million euros in 2020).
+Arts Council Norway – ten members, appointed by the government – is responsible for the management of the Norwegian Cultural Fund.
 The final decision on the allocation of money from the Fund is made by the Council, following the arm's length principle.

 The Cultural Fund covers seven fields of professional activity: literature, music, performing arts, visual arts, cultural heritage and arenas for art and other events.
 The funds are allocated to the independent art sector outside the significant, government-support institutions.